 Speaker: Andrew White

 Andy White is an ITSM industry thoroughbred, so any opportunity to hear him speak needs a good excuse in order to miss it.
 In this session, Andy will present research findings from 50 CIOs about how their digital transformation journey is progressing and what this meant for IT operations.
-Andy will specifically talk about the conflicts and disagreement surrounding the CIOs’ strategies, the importance of digitizing core IT operations, not just front-end apps, and what digital transformation ultimately means for the IT service desk.
+Andy will specifically talk about the conflicts and disagreement surrounding the CIOs’ strategies, the importance of digitizing core IT operations, not just front-end apps, and what digital transformation ultimately means for the IT service desk/help desk.

 Time: Wednesday, June 8, 10:30-11:10

 What do the next five years hold for ITSM professionals?
 Matt Hooper, a globally-renowned ITSM thinker and speaker, will tell you what he thinks in just 40 minutes (he might even let you ask questions).
 So attend Matt’s session to understand how DevOps, Shadow IT, cloud, and other disruptive movements are changing the IT landscape, such that corporate IT in 2020 will bear little resemblance to IT as we currently know it.
 Matt will also cover the critical skills gap developing and the opportunities this offers to ITSM professionals.

 Ollie is the Service Desk Institute’s (SDI) resident industry analyst, who regularly undertakes the SDI’s member research and writes many of its white papers.
 In this session, Ollie will talk to the service desk and ITSM trends that SDI members are currently experiencing/expecting, based on the latest SDI research, and what service desk and ITSM professionals should be doing about them.